 Clients have included the country’s largest NHS foundation trust, for which we negotiated a price reduction of almost £750,000 over three years, several district councils and many universities including Loughborough, Bath, Liverpool and Derby.

 We reduced the University of Derby’s costs by up to 59% in several categories of expenditure.
-We did so on a genuine and sustainable basis with minimal disruption to its day-to-day operations and are confident of our ability to reduce the costs of other public sector bodies.
+We did so on a genuine and sustainable basis with minimal disruption to its day-to-day operations leading its head of procurement to send us a testimonial once we had finished our work.
+“The assignment has undoubtedly saved us money at a time of real financial pressure”, he wrote, adding “I highly recommend Nelson La Rochelle to other organisations looking to reduce their costs”.